kmusante/Linux-Server-Configuration/README.md

 In addition to references noted below, these discussion forums were very helpful:  https://discussions.udacity.com/t/tips-for-configuring-postgresql-and-setting-up-item-catalog-project/223436/13 and https://discussions.udacity.com/t/installing-postgres/246850/9

+special thanks to all forum participants bus especially munir1 and swooding.....and extra special thanks to 1 on 1 coach swooding

 Here are the steps Taken
 1. Created Instance AWS/Lightsail.